tqmukas/workshop-modern-react-and-redux/README.md

 ### Part 4: Testing React apps
 - Step 1: Install `enzyme` and `react-test-renderer`.
 Inside `HiddenText.spec.js` write 2 tests using `shallow()`: initial `text` is hidden and another with some revealed letters.
 - Step 2: Install `axios-mock-adapter` and mock data fetch.
-Then Using `mount()` inside `App.spec.js` write 3 tests: title exists, 26 letters rendered and 6 lives visible.
+Then Using `mount()` inside `App.spec.js` write 3 tests: log src was defined, 26 letters rendered and 6 lives visible.
 - Step 3: Write 2 integration tests: successful letter guess and unsuccessful letter guess.
 After creating a wrapper use `setImmediate()` for the rest of the code so the data is accessible.

 ## License